Death is inevitable and each individual is responsible for their own salvation

 God’s Mercy is Greater!

 God is full of mercy, the most forgiving, and His mercy far outweighs His wrath.
 As long as a person repents sincerely and with a genuine intention to change, the door of repentance remains open until their final breath, after which it closes.
-However, there is one exception: associating partners with God (such as attributing a son to Him, worshipping Him through idols, statues, saints, men, prophets, or anything similar) is considered an unforgivable sin if a person dies without repenting from it before.
+However, there is one exception “Shirk” as explained in page 04.

 God said: “O son of Adam, so long as you call upon Me and ask of Me, I shall forgive you for what you have done, and I shall not mind.
 O son of Adam, even if your sins were to reach the clouds of the sky, and you then asked forgiveness from Me, I would forgive you.””
 Hadith.